Sir Graham Hamond, 2nd Baronet: Senior command

-Promoted to rear admiral on 27 May 1825, Hamond travelled in the third-rate HMS Spartiate on his new mission to deliver the treaty of separation between Brazil and Portugal to King John VI of Portugal.
+Promoted to rear admiral on 27 May 1825, Hamond travelled in the third-rate HMS Spartiate on his new mission to deliver the treaty of separation between Brazil and Portugal to King John VI of Portugal, upon which King John created him a Knight Commander of The Order of the Tower and Sword.
 He inherited his father's baronetcy in September 1828.
 He was advanced to Knight Commander of the Order of the Bath on 13 September 1831 and became Commander-in-Chief, South American Station, with his flag in the third-rate HMS Spartiate, in September 1834.
 Promoted to vice admiral on 10 January 1837 and to full admiral on 22 January 1847 he was advanced to Knight Grand Cross of the Order of the Bath on 5 July 1855.
 He was appointed Rear-Admiral of the United Kingdom on 22 November 1860 and Vice-Admiral of the United Kingdom on 5 June 1862 before being promoted to Admiral of the Fleet on 10 November 1862.

 Hamond died at his home at Norton Lodge near Yarmouth, Isle of Wight on 20 December 1862.

 Family

-In December 1806 Hamond married Elizabeth Kimber; they had three daughters and two sons.
+In December 1806 Hamond married Elizabeth Kimber; they had three daughters and two sons, including Vice-Admiral Sir Andrew Snape Hamond-Graeme, 3rd Baronet.